christieleung/cart253/assignments/mod-jam/process/planning.md

 - pond or soft background music?

 control system:
-- move the frog with the arrow keys
+- move the frog with the left and right arrow keys
 - press space bar to launch tongue

 other added features: